RainerNsa/chirp-link-short/docs/backend-implementation.md

 2. Disable the MSW initialization in `src/App.tsx`
 3. Configure the API service to point to the real backend URL

 The transition should be seamless as the MSW handlers were designed to mirror the behavior of the planned Express.js endpoints.
+Modifications.